Volksrust: History

 The town was laid out in 1888 on the farms Boschpad Drift, Rooibult or Llanwarne, Verkyk and Zandfontein, and proclaimed in 1889.
 It lies at an elevation of 5429 ft, and 4 mi north of the pass through the Drakensberg known as Laing's Nek.
 Municipal status was attained in 1904.

 Dorothea de Jager, daughter of Dirk Uys, one of the battle victims, named the town Volksrust (Nation's Rest).
 The name probably refers to the citizens resting here after the Battle of Majuba on 27 February 1881, a decisive battle leading to the Transvaal's victory against the British in the First Boer War.
-During the Second Boer War the British authorities built a Boer concentration camp in Volksrust.
+During the Second Boer War, the British authorities built a Boer concentration camp in Volksrust.
 Visiting officials and army officers described the conditions of the camp as poor, though it suffered a death rate below the Transvaal average.
-A memorial exists in Volkrust town square to the Boer women and children who died in the camp.
+A memorial exists in the Volkrust town square dedicated to the Boer women and children who died in the camp.